 “Now the fruit of righteousness is sown in peace by those who make peace.”
 Are you acting righteously or self-serving?
 Are you sowing peace, or are you sowing discord for your benefit, to the destruction of others?
 Are you gentle, or do you respond in anger?
 These questions show us the difference between heavenly wisdom and demonic wisdom.

 What wisdom are you operating in?
 Would it be defined as bitter envy?
 Do you find yourself always wanting what someone else has, never being content with the blessing you have?
 1 Timothy 6:6 says, “godliness with contentment is great gain.”
-The wisdom from above closely resembles the fruit of the Spirit found in Galatians 5:22-23 NKJV “But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, 23 gentleness, self-control.
-Against such there is no law.”
+The wisdom from above closely resembles the fruit of the Spirit found in Galatians 5:22-23 “But the fruit of the Ruach is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, and self-control—against such things there is no law.”
+(TLV).

 Take a moment to examine your life.
 Take a piece of paper and draw a line down the middle and write the following list downward; bitter envy, self-seeking, confusion, sensual, corrupt desires, partiality, and hypocrisy on one side.
 On the other side, write; pure, peaceable, gentle, willing to yield, full of mercy, and good fruits.
 Now think of different situations and relationships in your life and classify them in the list.
 What areas do you need to make changes in how you are handling them?
 Are there any relationships that you are not walking rightly?
 Take time to pray both before and after your response.
 Pray and ask the Holy Spirit to help you walk in heavenly wisdom.
 Rehearse the fruit of the Spirit over in your mind this next week, and at the bottom of your list, write down three steps you can take to start walking in heavenly wisdom.